SMALL GROUP RESEARCH AREAS

 Fines and fees:

-- Late fees of $10 per hour are assessed for overdue equipment and/or peripherals.
+- Late fees of $10 per hour are assessed for ON CAMPUS (4 hour checkout) overdue equipment and/or peripherals.
+3 day checkout materials are charged $25 per day.

 - Fees for damaged laptop equipment will be assessed on a case-by-case basis.
 IT Department personnel will establish the cost of repair that will be passed on to the student at fault.

-- A replacement cost of $1,600 will be charged to any student who fails to return a laptop or MacBook computer (damaged, lost, or stolen).
+- A replacement cost of $1,300 will be charged to any student who fails to return a HP laptop and $1,150.00 per MacBook computer (damaged, lost, or stolen).
 Fees for damaged or lost components: $69 for batteries; $39 for AC Power adapter; $35.00 for Mini DisplayPort to VGA Adapter; $59 laptop carrying case; internal components based on cost of replacement.

 - A replacement cost of $550.00 will be charged to any student who fails to return the GoPro Hero 3 Camera/Camcorder.
 Fees for damaged or lost components: $35.00 Scandisk Ultra 32GB MicroSD Class 10 Memory Card; $55.00 GoPro Lithium Ion Battery Pack; $45.00 Dynex 60” Tripod; pricing for other peripheral devices will be determined.